googledatalab/datalab/tools/release/README.md

 ```
 datalab create test-vm-name --image-name gcr.io/cloud-datalab/datalab:local-$(date +%Y%m%d)
 ```
+Make sure that this image has the most recent changes, most importantly the version bump if any.

 3. Run the following notebooks to make sure all of the graphs and charts are displayed properly: